jigmeloday/chatWithPDF/README.md

 ###Hi,
 this is Know Me app.
 I made this app to learn Ruby on Rail with React ts.
-For now this app is mainly for showing our skills after login or sign up.
+For now this app is mainly for showing our skills, searching prefect teammate to work with and also to get daily updates on whats going on.

 ***